Generic-person4077/Test_AQ_JAERN/content/Psion starting and "clarification".md

 Other disciplines' (that the Psion has the INT required for) abilities cost $600 * rank$

 Psions can only buy Psionic abilities as high in rank as the attribute listed for its discipline and can purchase a number of abilities in a single group equal to double the attribute.
-Note that to learn the next rank of ability in a discipline you must buy at least one ability of the previous rank in that discipline.
+Note that to learn the next rank of ability in a discipline the Psion must buy at least one ability of the previous rank in that discipline.

 | Discipline                                | Attribute | Note                                                                                       |
 | ----------------------------------------- | --------- | ------------------------------------------------------------------------------------------ |